-Taking an early morning bath during Monday Fast and chanting “Om Namah Shivay” with Rudraksha beads nine or one hundred and eight times are immensely favorable in the month of Shravan Maas.
+Taking an early morning bath during Shravan Monday Vrat and chanting “Om Namah Shivay” with Rudraksha beads nine or one hundred and eight times are immensely favorable in the month of Shravan Maas.

-Waking up early morning, the whole Sawan Month usually on Mondays and visiting the Lord Shiva temple, followed by offering a mixture of milk, ghee, yogurt, gangajal, and honey also known as Panchamrut along with Bilva leaves also known as Falam toyam and Pushpam patram to the Shiva Lingam are must rituals to be performed at the time of Shravan Maas (Sawan Maas).
+Waking up early morning, the whole Sawan Month usually on Mondays and visiting the Lord Shiva temple, followed by offering a mixture of milk, ghee, yogurt, gangajal, and honey also known as Panchamrut along with Bilva leaves also known as Falam toyam and Pushpam patram to the Shiva Lingam are must rituals to be performed at the time of Shravan Maas.

 At the time of Shravan Maas- Monday Fast, pursuing Eka Bhukta Bhojan or having one single meal in a day or Nakhtha Vratam ie, fasting during the day and having prasad or fruits at night is highly rewarding and meritorious.